splunk/public-o11y-docs/infrastructure/metrics-pipeline/related-metrics.rst

    * - ``sf.org.datapointsTotalCountByToken``
      - One value per token, number of data points Infrastructure Monitoring ingested

+   * - ``sf.org.grossDatapointsReceived``
+     - Reserved for Infrastructure Monitoring internal use only.

+   * - ``sf.org.grossDatapointsReceivedByToken``
+     - Reserved for Infrastructure Monitoring internal use only.

 Data point aggregation metrics
 ----------------------------------------